mwwojcik/airline-reservation-system/readme.md

 **Rescheduling ticket**

-Ticket rescheduling based on confirmation numer.
+Ticket rescheduling based on confirmation number.
 It is possible only for confirmed tickets.
 Blocked ticket can't be rescheduled.
 If there is any difference in the prices of the tickets, it is returned to the credit card account.
 New confirmation number is sent to the customer via email.

 **Cancelling ticket**